unkrejativ/axa-egoi-hands-on-session-2025/README.md

 When we now apply the model, which has been trained on known old data, to new data, we can make predictions about the future. ✨

+The easist model is a simple linear regression with Y = c + a*X, where Y is the variable to predict and X is the predictor.
+This model has only one predictor but you can extend it to any amount of variables.

 In insurance, Generalized Linear Models (GLMs) are a common concept used for making predictions.</p>
 </details>